 “We tend to forget that even when a biologically plausible mechanism exists, it is not a given that it will translate into a meaningful clinical effect,” he said.
 “Think of the scale of failed new pharmaceuticals where the biological plausibility work all looked good.
 None of this is to denigrate the value of various types of evidence.
 The danger lies in taking any evidence, not matter how removed from the patient, as some form of tacit legitimization of your therapy du jour.

-Researchers might take a finding in a cell or animal model and use it as evidence to support a treatment’s effectiveness.
-In reality, the effect may likely in indirect.
+Researchers might take a finding in a cell or animal model and use it as evidence to support a treatment’s effectiveness, O’Connell cautioned, adding that the effect may likely in indirect.

 “They will often presume that any evidence of some physiological change is evidence that a treatment is plausible,” O’Connell said.